 Apparel & textiles

-We drafted biodiversity benchmarking guidance for Textile Exchange and collaborate extensively with The Fashion Pact.
-Our work with upstream producers, industry bodies, high end and high street brands enables good biodiversity management decision-making across the value chain, enabling enables companies to:
+Our work with upstream producers, industry bodies, high end and high street brands enables good biodiversity management and decision-making across the value chain.
+In turn, this empowers companies to:

-- Identify key risk factors for nature to inform materiality assessments
+- Identify key risk factors for nature and risks to business to inform materiality assessments.

 The world has woken up in the past 18 months to a Nature Crisis as large as the Climate Emergency.
 We explore why nature is on trend in 2020 and what the apparel sector can do to make their mark.
 Our first Insight piece looks at...